KabirK-05/DeltaHacks2025iOS/README.md

 ### **For Individuals:**
 1. **Set Up the App**:
    - Download the iOS app and create an account.
-   - Set your monthly eco goals for recycling, organics, garbage, and glass.
+   - Set your monthly eco goals for recycling, organics, garbage, and glassn (TO BE ADDED).

 2. **Interact with the Smart Trash Bin**:
    - Dispose of items in the bin, which uses AI to sort waste into the correct section.